The Financial Regulation and its implementing rules for Europol form the basis for the agency’s budget implementation and financial management.

 Europol is financed from the EU community budget.
 The Council of the European Union and the European Parliament decide Europol’s budget, based on proposals from the European Commission and the Europol Management Board.

 Europol’s final accounts include the financial statements and the budget-implementation reports.
-They are drawn up under the responsibility of the Director in accordance with Article 93 of the Financial Regulation applicable to Europol.
+They are drawn up under the responsibility of the Executive Director in accordance with Article 93 of the Financial Regulation applicable to Europol.

 The objective of financial statements is to provide information about Europol’s financial position, performance and cash flows, thus demonstrating its accountability for the resources entrusted to it.